 The climate of Kachemak Bay and Homer is moderated by the maritime influence of the northern Gulf of Alaska waters.
-Homer lies in the Gulf Coast Maritime Climate Zone.
-The winters are mild and summers are cool with the minimum daily temperature during winter at -1° F and the maximum daily temperature during summer at 76° F. The maximum daily precipitation totals 1.1 inches with a total annual precipitation of 24.1 inches, including 55 inches of snow.
-Since 1989, the water balance (difference between precipitation and potential evapotranspiration) has declined from 10.2 inches to 5.9 inches of water on average (Berg 2006).
-The growing season is about 127 days based on probabilities of last spring frost and first fall frost at the Homer AP, AK climate station.
-Wind speeds at the Homer climate station average 5.7 knots in the winter, with extremes as high as 75-100 knots.
+The winters are mild and summers are cool with the minimum daily temperature during winter at -1° F and the maximum daily temperature during summer at 76° F. Maximum daily precipitation totals 1.1" with a total annual precipitation of 24.1 inches, including 55 inches of snow.
+Since 1989, the water balance (difference between precipitation and potential evapotranspiration) has declined from 10.2 inches to 5.9 inches of water on average (Berg, 2006).
+The growing season is about 127 days based on probabilities of last spring frost and first fall frost at the Homer

+Airport, AK climate station.
+Wind speeds at Homer average 5.7 knots in the winter, with extremes as high as 75-100 knots.